galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >    ![countdata file](../../images/limma-voom/countdata.png "Count file (after formatting)") {: .hands_on}

-Let’s create a new file, `factordata`, that contains the groups information that we need for the limma-voom tool.
+Next, let's create a new file, `factordata`, that contains the groups information that we need for the limma-voom tool.
 We'll combine the cell type and mouse status columns in the sample information file to make a column with the 6 group names e.g. we'll combine the CellType `basal` with the Status `pregnant` to make the group name `basalpregnant`.

 > ### {% icon hands_on %} Hands-on: Format the sample information file
 >